Mobiloitte USA

 4. Reduce compliance risk

 Reference governance content to define controls, approval paths, and documentation requirements early.
+Compliance requirements addressed in design are far less costly than those identified after implementation.

 5. Plan phased rollout

 Sequence initiatives into practical phases with clear milestones, ownership, and measurable checkpoints.
+Phased delivery reduces risk, enables learning, and builds organizational confidence in the approach.

 6. Track and improve

 Revisit resources as programs mature and use performance signals to refine product and automation strategy.
+The best delivery programs treat measurement and optimization as ongoing activities, not one-time events.

 Resources FAQs